prestodb/presto/presto-docs/src/main/sphinx/admin/tuning.rst

 These configuration options may require tuning in specific situations:

-* ``task.info-refresh-max-wait``:
-  Controls staleness of task information, which is used in scheduling.
-Increasing this value can reduce coordinator CPU load, but may result in suboptimal split scheduling.

 * ``task.max-worker-threads``:
   Sets the number of threads used by workers to process splits.
 Increasing this number can improve throughput if worker CPU utilization is low and all the threads are in use,